Customize Challenge look & feel

 Logo, header, and message properties

-object properties determine the look and content of the Challenge logo, header, and messages.
+The context object properties determine the look and content of the Challenge logo, header, and messages.
 The following are all the available properties with their default values.

 Challenge button properties

-object properties determine the look and content of the Challenge button itself.
+The view object properties determine the look and content of the Challenge button itself.
 The following are all the available properties with their default values.

 Translation properties

 The Human Challenge automatically localizes the text based on the user’s browser.
-However, you can force a specific language using the translation
+However, you can force a specific language using the translation object.
+You have a couple of options here:

 - You can define the

-object, which forces the translation across all text regardless of the browser locale - Redefine some or all of the locale translations
+defaultobject, which forces the translation across all text regardless of the browser locale - Redefine some or all of the locale translations

-will override other translations and should only be used when other translations are not applied.
+When configuring custom translations, we recommend using ctx_hdr instead of headerText. headerText will override other translations and should only be used when other translations are not applied.

-The following are all the available properties with the English defaults (the default
+The following are all the available properties with the English defaults (the default object) and an example with German (country code de).

 Supported languages